Two years after starting my health coaching business, I knew I wanted to get a message about natural healing out to a larger audience.

 Inspired by my body’s ability to heal, I knew I needed to share that information with the world!

 And, one of the best ways I could do this was by writing a book.

-I thought to myself, “I’m not a writer.
+But, I pushed that thought away and said, “I’m not a writer.
 Who am I to write a book?
 I can’t possibly do that.”

 Eleanor Roosevelt wisely stated, “You must do the thing you think you cannot do.”

-So, I had to move beyond my fears and write my story because playing small wouldn’t help anyone.
+I had to move beyond my fear and write my story because playing small wouldn’t help anyone.

 I woke up every morning at 5:30am, sat my butt down in front of my computer and wrote one page at a time.
 Approximately, four months later it was finished.

 After typing the last sentence on that final page, I immediately went to my bookshelf and grabbed the first book I saw.
 The publishing company noted on the inside cover was Putnam Publishing.

 I did what any excited new author would do… I found their number and phoned them.